 The cake version Sans Rival has layers of cashew dacquoise, filled with buttercream (French buttercream is preferred).
-Using egg whites for the dacquoise and the egg yolks for the buttercream, nothing goes to waste.
-The smooth buttercream goes perfectly with the cashew dacquoise.
+Using egg whites for the dacquoise and the egg yolks for the buttercream (French buttercream), nothing goes to waste.
+The smooth buttercream goes perfectly with the dacquoise.
 And as you can imagine, this is an extremely rich dessert.

 The cookie version of Sans Rival has the same components as the cake, buttercream and dacquoise.
 The cookie dacquoise are covered and filled with buttercream, then rolled in ground roasted cashew.
 Other versions use cake crumbs instead, often the commercially prepared ones.